niekverw/ukbpheno/README.md

 ## data types
 ### Time to event data
-- HESIN: ICD9, ICD10, OPCS3, OPCS4. decide how to deal with primary and secondary diagnoses.
+- HESIN: ICD9, ICD10, OPCS3, OPCS4. decide how to optionize with primary and secondary diagnoses.
-- Death records, decide how to deal with primary and secondary diagnoses.
+- Death records, decide how to optionize primary and secondary diagnoses.
 - Self report: non-cancer (20002 + 20009), cancer and operation.
 Decide how to deal with different answers across visits ( e.g. take the mean  and set event_dt to NA if  >10 years apart.)

 ### Other data, e.g. yes/no, categorical without dates.